-C RECOMMENDED Transport I Layer Security (TLS) Enabling TLS ensures a private and unmodified connection between Fastly and your origin server.
-Fastly automatically enables TLS for hosts set to port 443.
-Learn more about connecting to origins over TLS.
+C RECOMMENDED Transport Layer Security (TLS)

+te and unmodified connection between Fastly and your original results and your original results and the set to port 443.
+Learn more about connecting to original results are set to port 443.

 Enable TLS?
-Yes, enable TLS and connect securely using port 443 No, do not enable TLS.
-Instead connect using port 80 Verify certificate? • Yes, verify the authenticity of the TL S certificate O No, do not verify my TLS certificate 1 Certificate hostname ★ Required This value is matched against the certific name (CN) or a subject alternate name ( Need help looking up your Certificate hostname?
+Yes, enable TLS and connect securely using port 443

+No, do not enable TLS.
+Instead connect using port 80

+Verify certificate? • Yes, verify the authenticity of the TLS certificate

+O No, do not verify my TLS certificate

+Certificate hostname ★ Required

+This value is matched against the certificate common name (CN) or a subject alternate name (SAN).

+Need help looking up your Certificate hostname?

 What happened to SSL hostname?

+SNI hostname

-SNI hostname Match the SNI hostname to the Certi This value identifies which certificate the request to origin.
+Match the SNI hostname to the Certificate hostname.
+This value identifies which certificate is to be used for the request to origin.

 When is SNI hostname required?

-TLS CA certificate CA certificate used to verify the certifica Must be in PEM form. te from origin.
-8 When should I specify TLS CA certification ate?
+TLS CA certificate

+CA certificate used to verify the certificate from origin.
+Must be in PEM form.

+When should I specify TLS CA certificate?

 Advanced TLS options

-- 7. Fill out the Transport Layer Security (TLS) area as follows: - Leave the Enable TLS? default set to Yes if you want to enable TLS to secure the connection between Fastly and your origin.
+- 3. Fill out the Transport Layer Security (TLS) area as follows: - Leave the Enable TLS? default set to Yes if you want to enable TLS to secure the connection between Fastly and your origin.
 To enable TLS, a valid SSL certificate must be installed on your origin server and port 443 (or the specified port) must be open in the firewall.
 You can select No if you do not want to use TLS. - Leave the Verify certificate? default set to Yes if you want to verify the authenticity of the TLS certificate.
 Selecting No means the certificate will not be verified.